MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/receivables-how-map-text-recurring-payments-accounts-auto-reconcilliation.md

 title: Setting Up Text-to-Account Mapping for Recurring Payments | Microsoft Docs
 description: Link text on payments with specific accounts, so that payments are posted to the accounts when you post the payment reconciliation journal.
 author: SorenGP
-ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: account linking, direct payment posting, automatic payment processing, reconcile payment, recurring expense, recurring cash receipt ms.date: 04/01/2020 ms.author: edupont ms.openlocfilehash: d9d931bca385db7c27e3e6a054d11e77da69ab72 ms.sourcegitcommit: a80afd4e5075018716efad76d82a54e158f1392d
+ms.search.keywords: account linking, direct payment posting, automatic payment processing, reconcile payment, recurring expense, recurring cash receipt ms.date: 04/01/2021 ms.author: edupont ms.openlocfilehash: 942f472b2ca134e98d87becc3a866e76f1138114 ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
 ms.translationtype: HT
 ms.contentlocale: en-GB
-ms.lasthandoff: 09/09/2020
+ms.lasthandoff: 02/15/2022
-ms.locfileid: "3785203"
+ms.locfileid: "8144938"
 ---
 # <a name="map-text-on-recurring-payments-to-accounts-for-automatic-reconciliation"></a>Map Text on Recurring Payments to Accounts for Automatic Reconciliation
 On the **Text-to-Account Mapping** page, which you open from the **Payment Reconciliation Journal** page, you can set up mappings between text on payments and specific debit, credit, and balancing accounts so that such payments are posted to the specified accounts when you post the payment reconciliation journal.

 Similar functionality exists to reconcile excess amounts on payment reconciliation journal lines on an ad-hoc basis.
 For more information, see [Reconcile Payments that Cannot be Applied Automatically](receivables-how-reconcile-payments-cannot-apply-auto.md).

 Payments posted based on text-to-account mapping are not applied to open entries, but are merely posted to the specified accounts in addition to creating bank account ledger entries.
 Accordingly, text-to-account mapping is suited for recurring cash receipts or expenses, such as frequent purchases of car fuel or bank fees and interest, that regularly occur on the bank statement and do not need a related business document.
-For more information, see the “Example - Text-to-Account Mapping for Fuel Expense” section in this topic.
+For more information, see the "Example - Text-to-Account Mapping for Fuel Expense" section in this topic.

 > [!NOTE]
 >   Payments on reconciliation journal lines are only set to posting according to text-to-account mapping if the automatic application function can only provide a match confidence of **Low** or **Medium**.
 If the automatic application function provides a match confidence of High, then the payment is automatically applied to one or more open entries, and the payment is not posted to the accounts specified on the **Text-to-Account Mapping** page.
 In other words, a match confidence of **High** overrules a text-to-account mapping.